 Algae as metrics of water quality and quantity

 Algae are crucial early indicators of ecological changes related to habitat degradation or restoration.
-Species of diatoms and other algae and cyanobacteria often exhibit preferences for low or high pH, salinity and nutrient concentrations, among other factors, and can even regulate water quality.
+Species of diatoms and other algae and cyanobacteria often exhibit preferences for low or high pH, salinity, and nutrient concentrations, among other factors, and can even regulate water quality.
 Our research focuses on these uses of algae in the Everglades and other coastal wetlands subject to sea level rise, land use change, and large-scale restoration in the context of the Florida Coastal Everglades Long Term Ecological Research Program and the Comprehensive Everglades Restoration Plan (http://www.evergladesrestoration.gov/).
 These microscopic life forms need to be conserved and studied as key pieces of the Everglades 'ecological puzzle'.

 Drivers of diatom diversity in space and time

-Role of algal mats in carbon cycling
+Role of microbial mats in carbon cycling

 Lakes as sentinels of climate change